-Among the 35 respondents the majority stated that they do think that aquaculture activities in Andalusia have the potential to provide employment, as the sector is growing and will therefore create direct and indirect staff needs.
-Indirect needs would include secondary activities resulting from the primary aquaculture activities, i.e. production; these include, for example, animal care, veterinary and quality control, product transformation, feed, construction of installations, processing, packaging, among others.
+Figure 8.
+Spain: Companies, Employment and Turnover per employee 10 veterinary and quality control, product transformation, feed, construction of installations, processing, packaging, among others.
 However, none of the replies were a clear "yes", especially in terms of long-term or sustainable employment and livelihoods.
 The general consensus was that it depends on numerous factors and/or conditions, for example, there must be more interest and commitment from public administration, as well as a more structured development of the sector.
-Moreover, it depends on the type of aquaculture, and access to qualified staff required for the majority of the positions.
+Moreover, it depends on the type of aquaculture, and access to qualified staff required for most of the positions.
 In general, respondents seem to think that aquaculture activities have the potential to create employment, but there remain numerous limiting factors and the sector is not sufficiently developed yet.